gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 If the endpoint's policy does not require the use of the DTLS chunk, it MAY continue with the handshake.

-To ensure that each endpoints key management method knows which role it has and both endpoints agree on which method that was chosen the below procedure MUST be executed by both endpoints after having either sent or received the INIT ACK with a DTLS Key Management method parameter.
+To ensure that each endpoint's Key Management Method knows which role it has and both endpoints agree on which method that was chosen the below procedure MUST be executed by both endpoints after having either sent or received the INIT ACK with a DTLS Key Management method parameter.